 - Powerful scheduling solutions often require to work with multiple Gantt charts on one screen.

 Please have a look by yourself:

-Aren't these simple, but powerful features?
+Aren't these simple, but powerful features that we developed with our Gantt control?
 What are your expectations on advanced Gantt chart capabilities?
 Please let us know, and we will enhance this list ...